2025–26 Green Bay Phoenix men's basketball team

-The 2025–26 Green Bay Phoenix men's basketball team represents the University of Wisconsin–Green Bay during the 2024–25 NCAA Division I men's basketball season.
-They are led by second-year head coach Doug Gottlieb, and play their home games at the Resch Center and Kress Events Center in Green Bay, Wisconsin as members of the Horizon League.
+The 2025–26 Green Bay Phoenix men's basketball team represented the University of Wisconsin–Green Bay during the 2025–26 NCAA Division I men's basketball season.
+They were led by second-year head coach Doug Gottlieb, and played their home games at the Resch Center and Kress Events Center in Green Bay, Wisconsin as members of the Horizon League.

 Previous season

-The Phoenix finished the 2024–25 season 4–28, 2-18 in Horizon League play, to finish in last place.
+The Phoenix finished the 2024–25 season 4–28, 2–18 in Horizon League play, to finish in last place.
 As the No. 11 seed in the Horizon League tournament, they lost to Oakland in the first round.

+Preseason

+On October 8, 2025, the Horizon League released their preseason poll.
+Green Bay was picked to finish last in the conference.
+One player was named to the preseason All-Horizon League First Team.